Bee Bucks – The Cost of Beekeeping

 3) Accessory Equipment

 Unless you’re planning on being a Bee-Haver instead of Bee-Keeper you’ll need some accessory equipment to help you care for your bees.
 There’s a great article here listing 11 Essential Beekeeping Supplies you can check out.
 At the very least, you’ll want to have protective equipment (such as a veil, suit, and gloves), a hive tool, a bee brush, and possibly a smoker.
 Beyond that, there are myriad ancillary tools and gadgets to help enhance your beekeeping experience.
-You can find many of them at places like Dadant or Miller Bee Supply.
+You can find many of them at places like Dadant, Miller Bee Supply, and Mann Lake.

 COST: $100 – $300